Vadym Iermolaiev: Alef

-Vadym Iermolaiev is chairman of the board of Alef Corporation.
-The corporation comprises 13 various enterprises in such industries as manufacturing, real estate development and agricultural business.
+Iermolaiev is the chairman of Alef.
+Alef's 13 companies operate in agribusiness (Agroalliance, Sady Dnipra), development (Alef Estate) and production of construction materials (AXOR Industry, MIROPLAST, UDK).
+Alef is also engaged in the production of dental implants and medical instruments (ABM Technology).
 The corporation employs more than 600,000 people.

-Alef Corporation companies operate in the fields of agribusiness (Agroalliance, Sady Dnipra), development (Alef Estate) and production of construction materials (AXOR Industry, MIROPLAST, UDK).
-Alef is also engaged in the production of dental implants and medical instruments (ABM Technology).

-The Alef Estate company has developed such well-known projects in Dnipro as the Most-City shopping and entertainment center, CASCADE PLAZA, the Bosphorus shopping and business center, and some others.
+The Alef Estate company has developed projects in Dnipro such as the Most-City shopping and entertainment centre, Cascade Plaza, the Bosphorus shopping and business centre, and others.
+In 2021, Alef Group resumed construction of the Brama complex in Dnipro after a twelve-year break.
+One of the towers, with 54 floors, was the tallest residential building in Ukraine.

-Rankings
+Wealth

-The Korrespondent magazine included Iermolaiev in Zolota Sotnia (The Golden Hundred) with a fortune of $763 million (36th position).
-Vadym Iermolaiev has been regularly included in the Focus magazine annual list of Ukraine's Top Richest People rating with an estimated wealth of:
+The Korrespondent magazine included Vadym Iermolaiev in Zolota Sotnia ('The Golden Hundred') with a fortune of US$763M (36th position).
+Iermolaiev has been regularly included in the Focus magazine annual list of 'Ukraine's Top 100 Richest People' rating with an estimated wealth of: